 arrow-up1394arrow-down1external-linkAdobe Says It Won’t Train AI Using Artists’ Work.
-Creatives Aren’t Convincedwww.wired.comjeffw@lemmy.world to Technology@lemmy.worldEnglish · 5 months agomessage-square47fedilink
+Creatives Aren’t Convincedwww.wired.comjeffw@lemmy.world to Technology@lemmy.worldEnglish · 1 year agomessage-square47linkfedilink

-minus-squareBradley Nelson@lemmy.worldlinkfedilinkEnglisharrow-up8·5 months agoValve has done a pretty good job.
+minus-squareBradley Nelson@lemmy.worldlinkfedilinkEnglisharrow-up8·1 year agoValve has done a pretty good job.
 Probably because of their ownership model

-minus-squareѕєχυαℓ ρσℓутσρє@lemmy.sdf.orglinkfedilinkEnglisharrow-up7arrow-down1·edit-25 months agoThe stock market literally forces companies to be evil.
+minus-squareѕєχυαℓ ρσℓутσρє@lemmy.sdf.orglinkfedilinkEnglisharrow-up7arrow-down1·1 year agoThe stock market literally forces companies to be evil.
 Once you do an IPO, you’re contractually obliged to be shitty in order to bring higher revenues.

 This seems to happen every time a technology company grows beyond some threshold of size/market share/revenue.
 I can’t think of a single exception.